kandashi/Dynamic-Effects-SRD/README.md

 About Time is required for auto effect removal.

 Spells are drag/drop onto actors.
-Level 1 SRD spells and cantrips are finished.
 I suggest importing all the macros to directory to avoid any issues.

+V0.05 Level 1 spells and cantrips finished
+V0.0.6 Most SRD Items finished, excluding more complicated macro items